 Charities are very restricted in what they can say publicly about individual cases due to strict data protection laws.
 These laws protect all UK citizens’ privacy as well as ensure that the legal process is fair, essential to securing a successful outcome.
 Breaching these laws could result in animal welfare charities incurring fines of several million pounds.

 The Animal Welfare Acts are very effective at allowing animals to be protected from cruelty and neglect and helping animals that have already suffered.
 Where the laws need to be improved, we campaign to change them, as seen with the Control of Horses Act and sentencing changes in England and Scotland.
-If the law is used to its full potential we can also work with owners who are willing to make welfare improvements, but still have the ability to act if this doesn’t work.
-The aim of this approach is to help all animals in a situation and not just those we are able to remove.
+If the law is used to its full potential we can also work with owners who are willing to make welfare improvements but still have the ability to act if this doesn’t work.
+This approach aims to help all animals in a situation and not just those we can remove.

-There have been instances recently where NEWC members have arranged for the police and a vet to attend with a view to removing a horse on welfare grounds, but find the horse has already been taken.
-Although such actions can be well-meaning, it can have the unfortunate consequence that the owner will not face justice and could go on to cause suffering to more horses.
+There have been instances recently where NEWC members have arranged for the police and a vet to attend to remove an animal on welfare grounds, but find they have already been taken.
+Although such actions can be well-meaning, it can have the unfortunate consequence that the owner will not face justice and could go on to cause suffering to more animals.

-Where horses do need urgent help, it is important that they are removed legally and put into specialist care.
+Where equines do need urgent help, it is important that they are removed legally and put into specialist care.
 The chances for survival and a good life can often depend on how these animals are treated in the early days after rescue.
-Cases of further suffering and even death have been seen when horses were removed illegally.
+Cases of further suffering and even death have been seen when animals were removed illegally.

 Just like all animal lovers, we too are upset by terrible images and videos on social media, and there’s no doubt many need urgent attention.
 Be aware that some information on social media is not always true.
 Sadly some cases shown in pictures and videos are not accurately reported or are not from the case in question and achieve little more than causing upset and frustration.

-Anyone with welfare concerns about horses should contact our members in the first instance.
+Anyone with welfare concerns about equines should contact our members in the first instance.
 There’s a list of numbers to report welfare concerns to on our website.
-Encouraging people to ‘bombard’ charities on social media or tie up emergency phone lines reporting the same incident costs charities vital time and money which could be spent helping animals and also stops other emergencies being reported.
+Encouraging people to ‘bombard’ charities on social media or tie up emergency phone lines reporting the same incident costs charities vital time and money that could be spent helping animals and also stops other emergencies from being reported.

 It’s great to see horse lovers’ passion and enthusiasm for helping equines.
 We share this, and do the best we can with limited resources- animal welfare charities receive no government funding.
-We’d encourage organisations and individuals interested in helping horses to become members of the National Equine Welfare Council – which is a great way of sharing expertise and working together to tackle the horse crisis and other equine welfare issues.
+We’d encourage organisations and individuals interested in helping horses, ponies and donkeys to become members of the National Equine Welfare Council – which is a great way of sharing expertise and working together to tackle the equine crisis and other welfare issues.

-You could also help by giving a loving forever home to one of the over 2500 horses available for re-homing in the care of our member charities at the moment – which will free up a much needed rescue space for other horses who need urgent help.
+You could also help by giving a loving forever home to one of the over 2500 horses, ponies and donkeys available for re-homing in the care of our member charities at the moment – which will free up a much-needed rescue space for other animals who need urgent help.